dvlprdave/papa-bear-codes/content/blog/React/react-hooks.md

 Above, our component has a single state named **emotion** with an initial value of "true".
 Following this, we have a method called ```handleToggle``` that takes the initial state and provides the opposite.

-The ```handleToggle``` method then gets attched to the ```onClick``` event handler within our button, allowing us to click the button and toggle between the ```emotionCondition```.
+The ```handleToggle``` method then gets attached to the ```onClick``` event handler within our button, allowing us to click the button and toggle between the ```emotionCondition```.

-The ```emotionCondition``` is a condition that takes the initial state of ```emotion: true``` and provides a property of "blissful" if true otherwise "ko"if false.
+The ```emotionCondition``` is a condition that takes the initial state of ```emotion: true``` and provides a property of "blissful" if true otherwise "ko" if false.

 **Please note** that I've used the Class Fields syntax in this class component.
-This allows me to write property instances directly within the class and eleminates the need to create a constructor and call super (my favorite).
+This allows me to write property instances directly within the class and eliminates the need to create a constructor and call super (my favorite).
 If you want to learn more about the Class Fields syntax, I'd highly suggest reading [this article](https://tylermcginnis.com/javascript-private-and-public-class-fields/) by Tyler Mcginnis.

 I am also using an arrow function for the ```handleToggle``` method to avoid binding methods in the constructor since arrow functions have their own "this".